-- 7.1 The Director may issue an initial license to those individuals who meet the requirements herein and who have not engaged in any activity described in section 14.0.
-Such license shall be issued for a period of time consistent with the provisions hereunder: - 7.1.1 A license shall be issued which shall expire on a date consistent with the licensure renewal cycle established by the Department and the Board.
+- 7.1 The Director may issue an initial license to those individuals who meet the requirements herein and who have not engaged in any activity described in §14.0 of these Regulations.
+Such license shall be issued for a period of time consistent with the provisions of these Regulations: - 7.1.1 A license shall be issued which shall expire on a date consistent with the licensure renewal cycle established by the Department and the Board.
 The licensure renewal system established by the Department and the Board shall be available upon request.